hamidjafari/my-new-project-1/README.md

 ## Summary

-This work finding the most similar pair of lines and the tf-idf representation.
-This program uses the tf-idf vectors to find the most similar pair of lines in a given data set.
-This work required a bit more work than average.
+This is my final project for the course Building AI from Reaktor and the University of Helsinki.

 ## Background